CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/Core Vocab/o-Adjectives & Conjugation.md

-This particle can also be a terminator, single-intersecting particle, or a double intersecting particle:
+This particle can also be a terminator, single-intersecting particle, or a double intersecting decoration:

 **Terminating (intransitive)**:
 @@ŋo A